awslabs/Agent-EvalKit/templates/commands/design.md

 When creating evaluation specifications and implementation plans from a user prompt:

+1. **Prioritize user evaluation requests**: User input takes precedence over detected agent state - always honor specific user requirements and constraints
+2. **Provide intelligent defaults**: When user input is minimal, use agent state analysis to suggest appropriate modules and implementation strategy
+3. **Make informed guesses**: Use context, agent type patterns, and evaluation best practices to fill remaining gaps
+4. **Enable design iteration**: Always include guidance for refining evaluation requests when defaults don't match user needs
-1. **Think like an evaluator and architect**: Every requirement should be measurable and every technology choice should have clear rationale
+5. **Think like an evaluator and architect**: Every requirement should be measurable and every technology choice should have clear rationale
-2. **Make informed guesses**: Use context, agent type patterns, and evaluation best practices to fill gaps
-3. **Ask clarification questions**: Use [NEEDS CLARIFICATION: specific question] markers sparingly (max 5 total) for critical decisions that significantly impact evaluation scope or technical architecture
+6. **Ask clarification questions**: Use [NEEDS CLARIFICATION: specific question] markers sparingly (max 5 total) for critical decisions that significantly impact evaluation scope or technical architecture

 ### Section Requirements